Royal Rush Skycoaster is OPEN for the season

 - Extra Pay: $30 for 1 rider, $55 for 2 riders, $75 for 3 riders

-For Online Ride Tickets, please arrive at the park 2 hours before closing to ensure a same day ride.
+For Online Ride Tickets, please arrive at the park 2 hours before closing to help ensure a same day ride.
 We’ll see you there!

 “Such an awesome place to visit, words cannot describe the beauty and awesomeness, must visit and ride the Sky Coaster its worth every cent.” – Scott, Google Local Guide